 Using an automated selection protocol, woodland sites of different age, size and connectivity have been identified in the two study areas (Figure 3) using various digital woodland data sets including Woodland Grant Scheme, the National Forestry Inventory and the Ancient Woodland Inventory.
 We focussed on woodlands in arable and mixed agricultural land, to control as far as possible for environmental variables such as soil and climate.

 Key species groups for survey were identified through a literature review, reflecting the range of habitat specificity, dispersal abilities, matrix (non-wooded habitat) sensitivity and other network-related traits of woodland-dependent species (Figure 4).
 Current surveying is focussing on vascular plants, ground beetles and spiders, small terrestrial mammals, bats, birds, and lower plants (lichens and bryophytes), but in the future we would like to expand this to include other taxanomic groups.
-As of September 2014, 67 sites in Scotland and 40 in England have been surveyed for at least some of the taxonomic groups listed above.
+As of September 2014, 67 sites in Scotland and 40 in England have been surveyed for at least some of the taxonomic groups listed above, and analytical work is on-going.

 Figure 4.
 Some of the species groups currently being surveyed as part of the WrEN project.

-Humphrey JW, Watts K, Fuentes-Montemayor E, Macgregor NA, Peace AJ & Park KJ (In press).
+Humphrey JW, Watts K, Fuentes-Montemayor E, Macgregor NA, Peace AJ & Park KJ (2015).
 What can studies of woodland fragmentation and creation tell us about ecological networks?
 A literature review and synthesis.
-Landscape Ecology.
+Landscape Ecology 30:21–50.

 Humphrey, J., Watts, K., Fuentes-Montemayor, E., Macgregor, N. & Park, K. (2013) The evidence base for ecological networks: lessons from studies of woodland fragmentation and creation.
 Report from the WrEN Project, Forest Research, Farnham, Surrey.

-WrEN is a collaborative research project between University of Stirling, Forest Research and Natural England (working in partnership with Defra, Scottish Natural Heritage, the National Forest Company, the Woodland Trust and the University of Derby).
+WrEN is a collaborative project between University of Stirling, Forest Research and Natural England.
+We work in partnership with a range of government advisory agencies and non-governmental organisations including Scottish Natural Heritage, The National Forest, Defra, Woodland Trust and the company Tarmac.

 Lawton JH, Brotherton PNM, Brown VK, Elphick C, Fitter AH, Forshaw J, Haddow RW, Hilborne S, Leafe RN, Mace GM, Southgate MP, Sutherland WJ, Tew TE, Varley J, Wynne GRD (2010) Making space for nature: a review of England’s wildlife sites and ecological network.
 Defra, London.
 PDF report available here